Postdoctoral Position in Cell Signaling

 Please send CV with names and contact information of three references to: Xin Zhang, Ph.D., Departments of Ophthalmology, Pathology & Cell Biology, Columbia University, New York, NY 10032.
 Email: firstname.lastname@example.org

-The Columbia University Medical Center is located in New York City, which offers world-class museums, performing arts and numerous culture opportunities.
-With the top ranked Ph.D. programs, medical school and affiliated hospitals, it presents a collaborative and stimulating academic environment for research excellence.
+The Columbia University Medical Center is located in the New York City, which is unparalleled in its culture diversity, intellectual energy, living convenience, and career opportunities.
+With the world class academic programs, medical school and affiliated hospitals, Columbia University presents a collaborative and stimulating environment for research excellence.

 Apply for Postdoctoral Position in Cell Signaling